swoogles/TrafficSimulation/README.md

 # Embouteillage #

 The project is a traffic simulator that runs in your browser, powered by ScalaJS.
-It is a client / server application that is about 80% client.
+It is a client / server application that is about 25% client, 25% server, and 50% code that is shared and available for both of them.
 Features so far:

     * Single-lane, 1-dimensional traffic.